Disposal of Pharmaceuticals

 Do not dispose of your unwanted drugs by flushing them down the drain or toilet.

-Pharmaceuticals may be delivered to the following permanent drug drop-off boxes for disposal:
+Pharmaceuticals may be delivered to the following locations for disposal:

 - Boonville Police Department